-- Is the content produced and intended for a national or global audience? - Has the material been entered in other national award competitions? - Has the program been promoted to/marketed to a national audience or produced in association with a national media brand, or was the content produced and intended for a regional or local audience?
+- Is the content produced and intended for a national or global audience? - Has the material been entered in other nationally-oriented award competitions administered by other organizations? - Has the program been promoted to/marketed to a national audience or produced in association with a national media brand, or was the content produced and intended for a regional or local audience?

-In general, self-published online content in which a majority of these characteristics indicates it was produced and intended for a national or global audience is presumed to be more appropriate for submission to a national Emmy® competition.
-Those that suggest the content was produced and intended for a local or regional audience are presumed to be more appropriate for a regional competition.
+In general, self-published Digital content for which a majority of these characteristics indicates it was produced and intended for a national or global audience is presumed to be more appropriate for submission to a National Emmy competition.
+A majority of indications that the content was produced and intended for a local or regional audience suggests the content is more appropriate for a Regional competition.